mosaic-design-system/docs/src/mosaic/ux-strategy-at-advanced.md

 Simply stated, a benchmark study is a deep assessment of an application, with the goal of measuring key performance indicators as a basis for future improvement.
 Benchmark studies typically have larger sample sizes as compared to basic qualitative or formative usability studies.

+in this sense, We refer to benchmarking as a practice because, ideally, **once you begin benchmarking, you can track your progress over time**, again and again, redesign through redesign — they key is that it’s an ongoing process.

 The UX benchmark is a score combining a number of factors:

 1. The in-product CSAT score from end users